davidtchiu/davidtchiu.github.io/teaching/cs475/tut2/index.md

    printf("%d\n", a); // 20
    printf("%d\n", b); // 10
    ```

-   How would you call this function?
-The method inputs two pointer parameters.
-Therefore, you have to pass the addresses of (using `&`) the variables you want to swap.
   Trace execution of calling `swap()` by drawing out the memory contents like you saw me do in earlier examples.

-2. This version of swap doesn't work.
-Can you see why?
+2. The below version of `swap` doesn't work.
+Trace to see why?

    ```c
    void swap2(int *x, int *y) {